Approximation Schemes for Capacitated Clustering in Doubling Metrics

 In the remaining, we let $\capac' = \capac-1$ if $\capac$ is not a multiple of 2, and $\capac' = \capac$ otherwise.
 Hence $\capac'$ is a multiple of 2.
 For each facility $f \in A - \{t\}$, we denote by $\capac(f)$ the outgoing degree of $f$ after the preprocessing step and for each $f \in B - \{s\}$, we denote by $\capac(f)$ the incoming degree of $f$ after the preprocessing step.
 We put a demand of $2\lfloor \capac(f)/2 \rfloor$ on each vertex of $f \in A-\{t\}$ and a demand of $2\lfloor \capac(f)/2 \rfloor$ on each vertex of $f \in B-\{s\}$.

-\begin{lemma} There exists a flow $\calF_0$ in $\Phi$ from $s$ to $t$ of cost at most $\cost(\local) + \cost(\opt)$ and that satisfies: \begin{itemize} \item \textbf{Integrality:} each edge between $A-\{t\}$ and $B-\{s\}$ receives a flow of either 0 or 2. \item \textbf{Demand:} each vertex $f \in A-\{t\}$ receives a flow of at least $2 \lfloor \capac(f)/2 \rfloor$; each vertex $f \in B-\{s\}$ receives a flow of at least $2 \lfloor \capac(f)/2 \rfloor$. \end{itemize} \end{lemma} \begin{proof} We will show the following claim: \begin{claim} There exists a flow that satisfies the demand constraint and the capacities of the edges, but that does not necessarily satisfy the integrality constraint. \end{claim} Then, assuming Claim~\ref{claim:preproc} the lemma follows: Classic results (\eg \cite{matchingtheory}) on the integrality of flows show that if the edges all have capacities 2 and if there exists a flow that satisfies the demand and capacity constraints, then there is a flow that sends either a flow of 0 or a flow of 2 in each edge and that satisfies the demand constraint.
+\begin{lemma} There exists a flow $\calF_0$ in $\Phi$ from $s$ to $t$ of cost at most $\cost(\local) + \cost(\opt)$ and that satisfies: \begin{itemize} \item \textbf{Integrality:} each edge between $A-\{t\}$ and $B-\{s\}$ receives a flow of either 0 or 2. \item \textbf{Demand:} each vertex $f \in A-\{t\}$ receives a flow of at least $2 \lfloor \capac(f)/2 \rfloor$; each vertex $f \in B-\{s\}$ receives a flow of at least $2 \lfloor \capac(f)/2 \rfloor$. \end{itemize} \end{lemma} \begin{proof} We will show the following claim: \begin{claim} There exists a flow that satisfies the demand constraint and the capacities of the edges, but that does not necessarily satisfy the integrality constraint. \end{claim} Then, assuming Claim~\ref{claim:preproc} the lemma follows: Classic results (\eg \cite{matchingtheory}) on the integrality of flows show that if the edges all have capacities 2, the demands are multiple of 2, and there exists a fractional flow satisfying the demands and capacities, then there is a flow that sends either a flow of 0 or a flow of 2 in each edge and that satisfies the demand constraints.